• Skip to primary navigation

 The CuBox-i (pronounced “Que-box”) is one of the smallest mini PCs on the market today.
 And when I say mini I really mean mini.
 The CuBox-i comes in at an astonishing 2 inches by 2 inches by 2 inches.
 So it’s not only mini but it also lives up to the “box” implication of the name.

-This mini PC isn’t one of the more powerful machines in the world, but it certainly has its uses.
+This mini PC isn’t one of the most powerful machines in the world, but it certainly has its uses.
 One of the great things about this mini-PC is that you really can run any OS you want to, depending on what you’re going to use it for.
 But, we’ll get to that a bit later.

 Trust me, stick around.
 It’ll be worth it.